pristine-shin/FlashDrop/api_docs/api_routes.md

 ### Get all Posts by a user's Id

-Return all products by specified user's id.
+Return all posts by specified user's id.
 Goes to an individual artists profile page.

 - **Require Authentication**: False
 - **Request**